cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

 The stability of this new finite element basis is proved in [JCS23]_.
-This scheme is used in practice in most of FVM simulation.
+This scheme is the most used VEF discretization in TRUST.

   .. and the main notions of equivalence between finite element formulation and finite volume element formulation are presented in [PJ24] - .